 You can take your mobile phone to most charity shops, or search for a mobile phone recycling website.
-Mobile phones can also be recycled at the Household Waste Recycling Centres and your nearest Small Electrical Recycling Point (HWRCs do not offer secure data removal or confidentiality of data, therefore it is your responsibility to ensure your data is removed before depositing any item for recycling or reuse.
+Mobile phones can also be recycled at the Household Waste Recycling Centres.
+(HWRCs do not offer secure data removal or confidentiality of data, therefore it is your responsibility to ensure your data is removed before depositing any item for recycling or reuse.
 Items include electrical and mobile devices as well as paper documents.)